Do You Need to Replace a Shut Off Valve?

 Types of Shut Off Valves

-As your toilet and sink are shut off valves are rarely used, when you do try to cut off the water supply, you may find that the valves no longer function.
-Whatever the reason, if you need to get a new shut off valve, you will need some basic info on shut off valves in general.
+As your home’s toilet, washing machine, icemaker, water heater and sink shut off valves are rarely used, when you do try to cut off the water supply, you may find that the valves no longer function.
+Whatever the reason, if you need to get a new shut off valve, you will need some basic info on water shut off valves in general, as well as main water shut off valves.
 As thrilling as that sounds, it really does help to know which valve you need, or if it is time to upgrade to another model.

 Here then are 3 different types of shut off valves: